-(10 Lecture, 22 Lecture/Lab Hrs.; 32 Hrs.
-Total) 2 Credits Course satisfies the requirements of 46 CFR 12.10-5 and section A-VI/2 and table A-VI/2-1 of the STCW-95 code provided the student has completed the personal survival techniques and elementary first aid modules of Basic Safety Training (BST).
+2 Credits Course satisfies the requirements of 46 CFR 12.10-5 and section A-VI/2 and table A-VI/2-1 of the STCW-95 code provided the student has completed the personal survival techniques and elementary first aid modules of Basic Safety Training (BST).
 Students must bring proof of completion of these BST modules to be issued a "Proficiency in Survival Craft" (Lifeboatman) certificate.
 Students will be required to handle the launch of a lifeboat and perform all tasks required of a lifeboat crew.
-Prerequisite: Instructor approval.